Lupin the 3rd vs. Cat's Eye: Production

 The film was announced on September 21, 2022 with its initial crew as well as the confirmation of Kanichi Kurita and Keiko Toda reprising as Lupin and Hitomi respectively being revealed that same day.
 The film marks the 50th anniversary of the animated adaptations of Lupin the 3rd and the 40th anniversary of the Cat's Eye manga.
 The film is set in the 1980s period that Cat's Eye is set in with Lupin wearing his pink jacket from Lupin the 3rd Part III.
 On December 6th of that year, the rest of the cast was revealed, including Akio Otsuka's first performance as Daisuke Jigen in a Lupin the 3rd film as well as Rika Fukami (replacing Toshiko Fujita) as Rui Kisugi and Mugihito (replacing Tamio Ohki) as Sadagatsu Nagaishi.

 Music

 Instrumental band fox capture plan performed the opening theme as well as renditions of Kazuo Otani's score for the Cat's Eye anime.
 Most of Yuji Ohno's score is taken from past Lupin the 3rd media such as The First, Part 6, Part 5 and Part IV.
 Anri returned to perform a new rendition of the Cat's Eye anime's first theme song for the film's end credits.

 Release

 The film was released on Prime Video on January 27, 2023 marking the first anime film to receive a global simultaneous release for the platform.
 A screening for the film was held on January 25th of that year with co-director Seshita as well as voice actors Kurita and Toda being in attendance.

 Home media release

 The film was released on Blu-ray and DVD in Japan on March 13, 2024 by VAP.
+It was announced on January 6, 2026 that Discotek Media will release the film on Blu-ray in North America.